sys-bio/tellurium/docs/antimony.rst

 deterministic: E2 will execute last, and y will equal 5 and not 3.

-Another question is whether, if at the beginning of the simulation the trigger condition is 'true', it should be considered to have just transitioned to being true or not.
+Another question is whether, if at the beginning of the simulation the trigger condition is ‘true’, it should be considered to have just transitioned to being true or not.
 The default is no, meaning that no event may trigger at time 0.
-You may override this default by using the 't0' keyword:
+You may override this default by using the ‘t0’ keyword:

 ::